 - The ELA Score shows your performance on the English, reading, and writing tests.

-US and State Ranks
+Unites States and State Ranks

-Steps to Compute Your Average ACT Score
+Steps to Compute Your Average ACT Result

 You can use your knowledge of the ACT scoring system to see how well you’d perform on your practice tests.
 Just follow these steps: